pooldiver69/cmpe256-hw2/README.md

 This homework assignment is been done on HPC.
 However, I failed to train models with COCO dataset.

+My HPC account has been locked.
+These approachs I had been done are listed below.

 I tried both Tensorflow2 and Pytorch, I failed in the some config and I dont know how to continue.
 I Google and went to piazza for helps with no luck.

 Small conclusion with Tensorflow2: